kubedb/docs/docs/guides/percona-xtradb/reconfigure/overview/index.md

 # Reconfiguring PerconaXtraDB

-This guide will give an overview on how KubeDB Enterprise operator reconfigures `PerconaXtraDB`.
+This guide will give an overview on how KubeDB Ops Manager reconfigures `PerconaXtraDB`.

 ## Before You Begin